-There is a lack of regulation in Australia and globally when it comes to laser hair removal, with thousands of Australians undergoing the procedure every year in beauty clinics, at the dermatologist, and at other specialist laser clinics.
-There are plenty of excellent clinics and therapists in Melbourne, however, there are also therapists who are not completely across laser hair removal techniques – knowing how to tell the difference is key to a good outcome.
+There is a lack of regulation in Australia and globally when it comes to laser hair removal, with thousands of Australians undergoing the procedure every year in beauty clinics, at the dermatologists, and at other specialist laser clinics.
+There are plenty of reputable clinics and therapists in Melbourne; however, there are also therapists who are not completely across laser hair removal techniques – knowing how to tell the difference is key to a good outcome.

 Women with darker skin are suffering more burns than anyone else, due to many lasers being inappropriate for use on darker skins.
 There are only a handful of lasers that are appropriate for darker skin, the likes of which we use at our Melbourne clinic for laser hair removal.

 Burns can occur when the laser operator uses the wrong laser with the wrong settings for the skin and hair type they are treating.
 The skin can burn, blister, and sometimes scar.
 Considering many laser hair removal treatments are performed on very intimate areas, this lack of regulation is even more concerning.